nikr/api_docs/doc/people_api.md

 * `support_level` - the level of support this person has for your nation, expressed as a number between 1 and 5, 1 being Strong support, 5 meaning strong opposition, and 3 meaning undecided.
 * `support_probability_score` - the likelihood that this person will support you at election time
 * `supranational_district` - district field
-* `tags` - the tags assigned to this person, as an array of strings - setting via this API has been deprecated, use the [people tags API](http://nationbuilder.com/people_tags_api)
+* `tags` - the tags assigned to this person, as an array of strings
 * `turnout_probability_score` - the probability that this person will turn out to vote
 * `twitter_address` - this person’s location based on their Twitter profile
 * `twitter_description` - the description that this person provided in their Twitter profile